ferdithedev/OverBlock/README.md

             if(this.noCooldown(e.getPlayer())) {
                 function(e.getPlayer());
             } else {
-                MPItemManager.cooldownMessage(e.getPlayer());
+                OBItemManager.cooldownMessage(e.getPlayer());
             }
         }
     }
 }
 ```

-The arguments of a MPItem are the following:
+The arguments of a OBItem are the following:

 |Argument             |Description                                                                                                               |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------|